Friendly Family Program

 Frequency of Meetings

 Friendly Family Program participants are asked to meet at least three times a semester, though most meet more often.
 It is important to decide together what a comfortable arrangement is.
-The Office for International Student Services plans Potluck dinners 1-2 times per semester; the potlucks are always a great time to catch up over home cooked food!
+The Office for International Student Services plans Potluck dinners twice a year; the potlucks are always a great time to catch up over home cooked food!

 Friendly Families often invite their host student to family meals, birthday celebrations, local festivals, concerts and lectures, special holidays, athletic events, and on sightseeing trips.
 Host students are encouraged to teach their Friendly Family about their home country customs, food, culture, etc. Some students even show their Family how to prepare a traditional meal from home!